BDQ/spree-print-invoice/README.markdown

   Spree::Config.set(:print_buttons => "invoice,packaging_slip"  #comma separated list

  Use above feature for your own template if you want.
-For each button_name, define button_name_print text in your locale.
+For each button_name, define a subsection with header, print, and thanks, in your locale.

 Note
 -----